tech-amol001/devops-masterclass/Module-09_Ansible/08_Facts_and_Variables/05-ansible-facts.md

 - The setup module fetches all the details from the remote hosts to our controller nodes and dumps them directly to our screen (facts).

 ```
-# Here -m if for module
+# Here, -m if for module
 ansible all -m setup

 #  Filtering out a specific value from Ansible facts